nidhi112000/SDL/growth_app/README.md

 ## Initial Setup

 Before running the Growth Curve workflow, visually check each machine in the bio workcell to ensure that it is powered on, and ready to perform its task in the workflow as follows.
-See documentation on the bio workcell (TODO: link)
+See documentation on the [bio workcell](https://github.com/AD-SDL/BIO_workcell.git)
 ### SOLO Liquid Handler
 Our Hudson SOLO liquid handler was expanded to contain 8 deck positions, 7 of which are required for this growth curve workflow.